Zokrates/ZoKrates/zokrates_book/src/examples/mpc_tutorial.md

 ## Conclusion

+The secure generation of parameters for zk-SNARKs is a crucial step in the trustworthiness of the resulting proof system.
+The security of the ceremony relies entirely on the fact that at least one participant needs to securely delete their "toxic waste" for the resulting parameters to be generated honestly.
+Opening the ceremony to a large number of participants reduces the probability that the resulting parameters are dishonest.
-The purpose of the ceremony is to generate a verifier smart contract, which can be exported using ZoKrates by using the keys we obtained through the trusted setup ceremony.
+Once the ceremony is finalized, we can generate a verifier smart contract by using the keys we obtained through the trusted setup ceremony.
 At this point, we can safely deploy the contract and verify proofs on-chain.